 Although infertility affects men and women equally, 1/3 of all cases have issues with the female partner.
 The infertility causes in females can vary such as, ovulation disorders, polycystic ovary syndrome (PCOS), premature ovarian failure (POF), or physical problems with the reproductive system which can also cause damaged fallopian tubes or fibroids.
-Our medical team at RMASoCal will evaluate your health condition through initial consultation, testing and examinations to find out the cause of your infertility and suggest the best treatment option.
+Our medical team at RMA of Southern California will evaluate your health condition through initial consultation, testing and examinations to find out the cause of your infertility and suggest the best treatment option.

 The Reproductive age is the biggest challenge for women encountering infertility.
 A lot of people do not realize that at birth, a woman will have all the eggs she will ever have in her lifetime, nearly 1-million.
 But by the time she is in her early 30’s her pool of eggs has decreased substantially to less than half, and the egg quality decreases with age.
-By the time a women is in her late 30’s nearly 40% of her eggs will be of low-quality due to genetic imbalances or other issues related to her age.
-Fertility rates for women without infertility drop significantly after the age of 35 and significantly after the age of 40.
+By the time a woman is in her late 30’s nearly 40% of her eggs will be of low-quality due to genetic imbalances or other issues related to her age.
+Fertility rates for women without infertility drop after the age of 35, and more significantly after the age of 40.

 The American Society for Reproductive Medicine (ASRM) recommends seeing a reproductive specialist if you are a woman under 35 years old and trying to get pregnant for 12 months without success.
 If you’re over 35 years old, ASMR recommends you see a specialists after 6-months of trying without success.

 Hormonal evaluation studies help identify hormonal imbalances that may impair your fertility.